BertyBasset/SynthCustomControls/README.md

 Each Tick Mark location can be annotated, even when `ShowTicks` is `false`.
 Either a text label or an icon can be displayed at each tick position.
 Text labels can be manually specified, or they can be automatic where they will take the value 0 up to the number of tick positions.
 Annotations can be selected by setting the `AnnotationMode` property, valid values being `None`, `LabelsAuto`, `Labels`, `Images`.

 ### Automatic Labels
-If snapping is not on by `NumPositions` not being set, then the digits 0 to 10 will be displayed along the full sweep angle.
+If snapping is off, then the digits 0 to 10 will be displayed along the full sweep angle.
 If `ShowTicks` is `true`, the positions will correspond to those of the ticks.
-The last 2 examples show snapping by setting `NumPositions'
+The last 2 examples show snapping by setting `NumPositions' where the number of labels displayed correspond with the snap positions.
 ```
 <custom:Knob.FullSweepAngle>220</custom:Knob.FullSweepAngle>
 <custom:Knob.ShowTicks>true</custom:Knob.ShowTicks>